 - I've even used it in frosting: simply add some to your regular buttercream recipe, instead of vanilla flavour

-- On top of pancakes!
-Make them pandan ones!
+- On top of pandan pancakes or kueh dadar

 - Added to popcorn

-- As a spread for bread (you want a really nice thick sauce for this so leave the vegan coconut caramel on the stove for longer), or maybe a coconut caramel dip for pandan mantou bao buns? (pandan is another flavour that's meant to be with gula melaka and coconut)
+- As a spread for bread (you want a really nice thick sauce for this), or maybe a coconut caramel dip for pandan mantou bao buns?
+(Pandan is another flavour that's made for gula melaka and coconut)

 - Gula melaka caramel apples anyone?
-(Don't cook the vegan caramel syrup for so long as you want it runny!)
+(If so, don't cook the vegan caramel syrup for so long as you want it runny!)

 - Grater (or knife and cutting board)

-- 7 Units Gula Melaka This recipe is in ratio form, so you could make this 7 spoonfuls or 7 cups of gula melaka, just adjust the rest of the ingredients accordingly!
+- 7 Units Gula Melaka Substitute: brown sugar, date sugar, coconut sugar, white sugar and molasses etc This recipe is in ratio form, so you could make this 7 spoonfuls or 7 cups of gula melaka, just adjust the rest of the ingredients accordingly!